 Finally, being aware of your dog’s genetic makeup may help to make better nutrition choices over time.
 Specific breeds of dogs are more prone to certain diseases and following a diet may aid in preventing or helping to prevent the rapid progression of a disease.
 Some breeds are predisposed to developing arthritis over time.
 Having more specialized food can help protect against early arthritis.
 Since diet plays a significant role in the life and health of your pet, knowing what type of food will benefit them is important.
 Surprisingly to many, knowing your dog’s DNA results may help you in this area.

-Although a DNA test won’t necessarily give you a complete picture of what to expect from your pet, it’s a small investment to give you a big insight into your pet.
-Pet owners can be more informed about their dogs and may be able to improve their health and wellbeing over time, as well as give pointers for training and an exercise regime.
-If you decide to have this test done, share the results with your vet for the best results.
+Although a DNA test won’t necessarily give you a complete picture of what to expect from your pet, it’s a small investment to get an interesting insight into your pet.
+Pet owners can be more informed about their dogs and may be able to improve their health and well being over time, as well as give pointers for training and an exercise regime.
+If you decide to have this test done, share the results with your vet for the best results, and your vet can help you interpret the results as well.
 Even without significant health risks, it’s good to know more about the history of your dog and where it came from.
 For these reasons, more dog owners are choosing to have genetic testing done.